- Registered undergraduate and postgraduate students where the module allows for a resit

 No. The supplemental resit is a second opportunity to be assessed in a module that you are registered for in the current academic year.
-If you were not registered for the module in the current year, you cannot take the resit examinations
+If you were not registered for the module in the current year, you cannot take resit examinations/assessments.

 Please refer to the Chartered Accountants Exemption Guide for recognised exemptions in Maynooth University degree programmes and the thresholds for each module.

 The following modules have a threshold of either 40% or 50% in order to qualify for professional exemptions:

 AC151**; AC152; AC160; AC201; AC202; AC203; AC205**; AC207; AC305; AC306; AC311; AC313; AC501A; AC503; AC505; FN205; FN206; FN305; LW151; LW152; LW154; LW155; LW180**; LW263; LW480

 Note: there can be some variation between degrees, for example undergraduates need a minimum of 40% in AC151 but if taken in the Higher Diploma in Professional Accounting/MA Accounting (2-year), the professional exemption threshold is 50%.
 These modules are indicated above with **

 Note: some modules have a threshold for 40% in order to qualify for professional exemptions

 1. Re-sitting a previously passed module in the August supplemental session in the same period of study

 (e.g. a second year student who passed AC205 in January but who wants to resit the module in August for professional exemption purposes)